miketon/JupyterJeep/nanoGPT3-karpathy/markmap/git.mm.md

     - contains the **global excludes file** for the **repository**
   - log/
     - contains record of how the **tip of branches** have changed
+      - information is used by commands like **git reflog** to help you **recover** lost commits
   - objects/
     - (compressed and stored by their SHA1 hash)
       - directory **stores all** the **content** for your repository, including **files and directories**
+      - Deleting or modifying objects can lead to loss of
+        - commits
+        - branches
+        - tags
+        - file history
   - refs/
     - contains **pointers to commit objects**
       - @audit - Explain what that means